Common Travel Mistakes To Avoid For A Stress-Free Trip Abroad

 How To Avoid It

-- Take your time to read the fine print back and forth before buying the policy.
-Understand what is included and what is excluded.
-It is better to be informed than to be surprised when the time comes.
+• Take your time to read the policy carefully before you buy it.
+Check every detail.
+Know what is covered and what is not.
+It is better to be prepared than to be caught off guard later.

 When travelling, it is tempting to spend on all the exciting things you come across.
 But if you are not careful, overspending can drain your budget and leave you short on cash for important things.